Filing a California Wrongful Death Lawsuit

-Statute of Limitations for Wrongful Death Lawsuits
+What is the Statute of Limitations for Wrongful Death Lawsuits?

 In the state of California, several different statutes of limitations apply depending on the cause of the death and the status of the defendant.
 It is VERY important to contact a California wrongful death attorney as soon as you can to determine what type of claim it is and to ensure that all time requirements are met, so as to not lose your rights.

 Furthermore, valuable evidence is often lost or destroyed quickly after a wrongful death.
 For this reason, it is important to retain the services of an experienced California wrongful death lawyer immediately.